 So let’s dive in to discover the best close-up filters and lenses available for photographers right now…

 Transforms any lens into a macro lens is the promise here, courtesy of a four-piece set that includes +1, +2, +4 and +10 diopter filters in a handily water-resistant nylon carry case.
 Polaroid suggests that the aluminium constructed set is perfect for photographing flowers, products, food and newborns.

 A dual-threaded design allows the filters to not only be attached to the relevant lens; multiple filters can also be stacked for extreme macro effects.

 Unsurprisingly, the filters are multi coated and claim to ensure true colors with zero loss in detail.

-A ten-year manufacturer’s warranty provides additional peace of mind to help you make that leap, should it be needed.
+A ten-year manufacturer’s warranty provides additional peace of mind.

 Available in a variety of thread sizes, from 37mm upwards, this is a very inexpensive option for beginners, while flexible and straightforward enough for any newcomer who wants to get up close and personal to subject matter using just a standard lens and this kit.

 OK, so while results may not be exactly the same as an expensive macro lens, this is a fun place to start.